Emily-Jiang/tx-more-lab/README.md

 ## Cloning the lab repository

-Clone the lab repository to your environment:
+Open a command-line terminal and run the following commands to clone the lab repository to your environment:

 ```sh
 cd /home/techzone/Student